Yoast/wordpress-seo/readme.txt

 == 14.9 =
 Release Date: September 1st, 2020

+Yoast SEO 14.9 comes with a new round of improvements, plus a new language-based enhancement: improved keyphrase recognition for Hebrew.
+Read more about those changes in [our release post](https://yoa.st/release-14-9)!

 Bugfixes:

 * Fixes a bug where a JavaScript console warning was thrown on category edit pages.